wowczarek/pbnet/README.md

 The function `function strerr(e:shortint):string` can be used to convert error codes to strings.

-#### Typical program flow ###
+#### Typical program flow ####

-[TODO]
+**Note:** neither the library nor the interface declare a single `ippkt` variable.
+The user application is meant to provide one, and we can happily work with a single instance of `ippkt`.

+Start with:

+`var pkt: ippkt;` - you need a packet to work with.
+`pbn_init;` - will return true if opening the serial port succeeded.
+At this not much more happens than opening the serial port - we are not going to receive anything until we are ready.

+If you want to transmit a raw IP packet:

+`pkt_prime(pkt);` - this will prime your packet with basic fields, and also increment the IP ID field.
+Unless you really care about distinct IP IDs, you can call this once.

+Then do whatever you wish with the packet.
+If it's a TCP, UDP or ICMP packet, set the `l4_len` field to your *payload* length.
+If it's a raw IP packet, set `l4_len` to zero and set `len` (*not `ip.len`*) to the correct total length (including the 20-byte IP header).
+Chances are you won't be doing too much of this, so in most cases, `l4_len` does it.

+`pkt_send(pkt, timeout);` - this will transmit your carefully crafted packet.
+If any L4 checksum is non-zero (TCP,UDP,ICMP), it will be computed for you.
+This still does not allow the host to send you packets just yet.

+If you want to receive a packet:

+`pkt_ready;` - this will send RTX to the host, telling it it can start transmitting anything that might have been queued up.
+You better try receiving something immediately after this.

+`pkt_get(pkt, timeout);` - this will grab the next incoming IP packet with which you are free to do as you wish.
+This will also call `pkt_hold` behind the scenes, so host will not forward anything again until you call `pkt_ready`.

+If you want to send UDP to a host on a port the easy way:

+`var sock: socket;` - declare a "socket" - it's really only a convenient holder for source/destination ports and addresses.
+`sock.dst := whatever;` - you can resolve a hostname into `sock.dst` or whatever, or set four octets manually, or initialise the whole `sock` in the `var` section.
+`sock.lport := whatever;` - set the source port to a value of your choice, or set zero to be assigned a random ephemeral port.
+`sock.rport := whatever;` - set your destination port.
+`udp_send(pkt,socket,timeout);` - send your packet.
+This will take care of the source/dest IP and port, but set `l4_len` to your payload length.

+If you want to "listen" on a UDP socket:

+`var sock: socket;` - declare a "socket" - it's really only a convenient holder for source/destination ports and addresses.
+`sock.dst := whatever;` - you can resolve a hostname into `sock.dst` or whatever, or set four octets manually, or initialise the whole `sock` in the `var` section.
+`sock.lport := whatever;` - set the listening port.
+If set to zero, the first UDP packet will be accepted and the socket will become bound to this conversation.
+`sock.rport := whatever;` - set it to zero to accept the first packet to your local port.
+When that happens, your socket is bound to this remote port and `udp_recv` will return `e_nomine` if it reached the right port on your end, but is part of a different conversation (another source address or port).
+`udp_recv(pkt,socket,timeout);` - receive next packet that fits the socket.

+If you received an `ippkt` that you know is UDP and you want to bounce another one back to sender:

+`udp_respond(pkt,timeout);` - populate `udp.payload` with whatever, set `l4_len` and this will swap the sources / destinations and send the packet.
+Ideal for a single-packet request/response.

+The above behaviour (binding remote addr/port) contradicts the connectionless nature of UDP.
+This is really meant for convenience, nothing else.
+With how limited we are, we will probably be handling one thing at once, and if we get `e_nomine` we may ignore it or return an error code in whatever protocol we are handling.
+This will not be an issue anymore if/when I decide to implement an array of sockets.

+*Note:* socket fields are stored in the native byte order, no need to swap.

+End with:

+`pbn_shutdown` - this will close the serial port and call `pkt_hold` before doing so.

+Things to remember:

+- Your IP packet variable is reused between different calls (well, unless you have lots of RAM - do you?), so make sure you set `l4_len` and anything else you want to set before sending a new one, because you are working with recycled data.
+- All timeouts are specified in DL-Pascal's timer units.
+Manual says they operate at an interval of "about" 10 Hz.
+It is more likely tied to the LCD periodic pulse that runs at 55 Hz, so I assume they are decremented every 5th run.
+I need to do some more decompiling to verify.
+- `pkt_send()` explicitly denies sending to our own address and sending packets with the same source and destination.
+Just saying.

 ## FAQ

+- **Q:** *Why DL-Pascal?
+Hardly anyone can access this thing!*
+- **A:** *Well, tough.
+Let's hope by the time this project is semi-complete, there will be some movement on that front.
+Pascal is a high-level language and allows one to design an actual API where it's trivial to write networked applications.
+It is also much easier to prototype things before or instead writing them in assembly.
+I stand by this decision, even if eventually this becomes asm-only.*

+- **Q:** *Why only a single `socket`?*
+- **A:** *It's all down to RAM.
+We could easily have an array of them and indicate which one received data.
+Can do, but later.*

 - **Q:** *I have everything connected and running, the host is receiving packets from the PB, but I am getting no response from the DNS server or any other Internet or LAN host other than the host connected to the PB - why?*
 - **A:** *PBNET forwards packets from your PB towards your host, but that is where it ends.
 The host needs to have IP forwarding enabled, your router must have a route to your PB via your host and if required, needs to allow NAT from your PB's IP address, or otherwise your host needs to NAT PB's address to its own.
 Configuring these things is up to you, the user.*

-### Acknowledgments
+## Acknowledgments

-Like pretty much every project relating to PB-1000 and PB-2000, I would like to thank Piotr Piatek (http://www.pisi.com.pl/piotr433/index.htm) for his insights into the hardware and help with testing.
+Like pretty much every project relating to PB-1000 and PB-2000C, I would like to thank Piotr Piatek (http://www.pisi.com.pl/piotr433/index.htm) for his insights into the hardware and help with testing.
 This man has created an amazing body of work around these platforms and he also developed FPGA/CPLD based hardware modules for serial communication and mass storage, replacing the bulky FA-7 or MD-100 - he also developed an emulator for the PB-2000 that I use for compiling PBNET without having to transfer the source back and forth.
 I would also like to thank Pascal a.k.a.
 Xerxes for pushing his pre-production DL-Pascal card to eBay one day, Juergen Keller for his help with accessing DL-Pascal 1.2 and Blue for the HD61700 cross-assembler (http://hd61700.yukimizake.net/)